semihc/qmkbld/doc/README.txt

 QmkBld is a source only distribution model
-To be able to use it use folloing environment variable settings.
+To be able to use it use following environment variable settings.
 QMKBLD points to the directory that QMKBLD is installed.
 PRJ_ROOT points to the directory that uses QMKBLD.